top of page

 The power of setting your intentions...

-There's a new hymnbook on its way in Sweden and a call has gone out for anyone who wants to contribute with proposals.
+There's a new hymnbook on its way in Sweden and a call had gone out for anyone who wanted to contribute with proposals.
 I thought I ought to send in something before the deadline on New Years and the folder was created for this purpose.
 I started to browse through a life's worth of song creation attempts and did not find much suitable, managed to come up with about 30 songs that I thought could work, after editing them quite substantially.

 After that I fell ill in Covid.
 Little did I realise then how necessary this was for the developments that were to follow.
 For the first time in my life I had a personal and very tangible experience of life's brevity.
 And a reminder of the importance of taking every day as a precious gift.